 As a result of the discussions across the College regarding English and math completion in one year, requests for resources are reviewed by the College Resources Committee and forwarded to Consultation Council, which is represented by all constituency groups including students, for review and recommendation to the president for funding.
-In addition, the Planning and Institutional Effectiveness Committee will review activities and strategies to determine effectiveness and will recommend to CC any continuous improvement and planning recommendations for review and recommendation to the president for implementation.
+In addition, the Planning and Institutional Effectiveness Committee will review activities and strategies to determine effectiveness and will recommendation to the president for the planning recommendations for review and recommendation to the president and planning recommendations for review and recommendation to the president for implementation.